-It may be a shock to you that the skin is the largest organ in the body.
-So therefore it’s not really a surprise that our skin easily shows any sign of stress whether it be working too hard, tiredness, anxiety or too much partying – the result is our skin will be dry, dull and suffer breakouts of acne and an uneven skin tone.
+Did you know that the skin is the largest organ in the body?
+That’s right and it has some pretty important functions too.
+Therefore, it’s not really a surprise that our skin easily shows any sign of stress whether it be working too hard, tiredness, anxiety or too much partying (okay probably not that much partying this year!) – the result is our skin will be dry, dull and suffer from breakouts of acne and uneven skin tone.

 Here are some tips to stop stress from affecting your skin…

 Sleep.
 Sleep, Sleep.
 You cannot get enough of this natural wonder drug when it comes to preventing stress from affecting your skin – beauty sleep is called beauty sleep for a reason you know!
 The body repairs itself while we’re asleep, so… it’s time to take control of your sleep and make sure you are getting the recommended 7-8 hours a night whenever possible.
 If you feeling groggy during that day it might just be that you’ve got a sleep deficit going on so taking yourself off to bed at 9pm occasionally to catch up is well worth it for your body’s wellbeing.

 We know we know, it’s easier said than done.
 And if you’re a parent it almost seems as if there is always something to worry about but seriously… time for relaxation should always be a priority, no matter how busy or stressed you are.
 This will help protect your skin from the harmful effects of stress.
 Even just finding a quiet place to close your eyes for a few minutes, slowing your breathing down will make a difference.
 Try to decide if what you are stressing or worrying about is even that important.
 And if it is?
 Then take steps to solve the issue and release yourself from the stress of worrying.